 Quick Start Overview

-- Setup includes connecting the hardware, installing the software, and authorization to claim included UAD plug-ins.
+- Setup includes connecting the hardware, installing the software, and registration to authorize bundled UAD plug-ins.

-- For more detailed explanations, see the Apollo Twin Hardware Manual.
+- For more detailed explanations (and offline authorization procedures), see the UAD System Manual.

 - Connect a Thunderbolt cable (sold separately) between Apollo Twin and the Mac computer.